Category: Heritage Language Education

 Heritage language classes are particularly ripe for telecollaborative learning.
 Heritage Language Learners (HLLs) have complex linguistic identities, and benefit greatly from academic experiences that engage their awareness of cultural and linguistic contexts and their points of connection.

 Partnering with universities in the US and abroad, the Heritage Telecollaboration project (HT) at CILC has designed and piloted telecollaboration modules for heritage Spanish and Mandarin Chinese courses at four-year and community colleges.
-This website provides free access to the sample modules, as well as to a collection of reviews of relevant research, suggestions for free telecollaborative technology tools, and information on relevant conferences and professional development opportunities for telecollaboration in language education.

 HT News: Fall 2016